redis/redis-doc/topics/indexes.md

     1) "aaaa"
     2) "abbb"

-Note that in the range queries I prefixed my min and max element with `[` and `(`.
-This prefixes are mandatory, and they specify if the element of the range is inclusive or exclusive.
+Note that in the range queries we prefixed the `min` and `max` elements identifying the range with the special characters `[` and `(`.
+This prefixes are mandatory, and they specify if the elements of the range are inclusive or exclusive.
 So the range `[a (b` means give me all the elements lexicographically between `a` inclusive and `b` exclusive, which are all the elements starting with `a`.

 There are also two more special characters indicating the infinitely negative string and the infinitely positive string, which are `-` and `+`.